jonsavagek36/chatbomb-mobile/README.md

 # chatbomb2

-Revamped version of Chatbomb that utilizes REMS (ReactJS, Express, MongoDB, and Socket.io)
+Revamped version of Chatbomb using REMS (ReactJS, Express, MongoDB, and Socket.io)

 Still in progress, but what I'm currently implementing:
 <ul>